zero trust network design

 However, even with these welcomed additions to security, the general trend was that the data center is still the center of most enterprise networks and network security architectures.
 Let’s face it: These designs are becoming ineffective and cumbersome with the rise of cloud and mobile technology.
 Traffic patterns have changed considerably, and so has the application logic.

-SASE: Second attempt to
+2) SASE: Second attempt to

 The next attempt was for a converged cloud-delivered secure access service edge (SASE) to accomplish this shift in the landscape.
 And that is what SASE architecture does.
 As you know, the SASE architecture relies on multiple contextual aspects to establish and adapt trust for application-level access.
+It does not concern itself with significant VLANs and broad-level access or believe that the data center is the center of the universe.
+Instead, the SASE architecture is often based on PoPs, where each PoP acts as the center of the universe.

 The SASE definition and its components are a transformational architecture that can combat many of these discussed challenges.
 A SASE solution converges networking and security services into one unified, cloud-delivered solution that includes the following core capabilities of sase.

-From the network side of things: SASE in networking
+From the network side of things: SASE in networking:

 1. Software-defined wide area network (SD-WAN)